Meet

 Watch You When You Go and Live at Wolfetrap.

-for over 10 years playing on cruise ships, both with
+10 years playing on cruise ships, both with Disney

-Cruise Line of America in Hawaii.
-After that, he
+of America in Hawaii.
+After that, he settled down

-settled down with family in Riverside, joining and recording
+with family in Riverside, joining and recording with

 band, The Robcats, and Johnny and the East